njpowers7915/NRL-match-data/README.md

 This project contains a database of detailed match stats from recent seasons of the National Rugby League of Australia (NRL).
 All of this data was scraped from the official NRL website using Selenium and BeautifulSoup and was cleaned using Python and the Pandas library.
 To my knowledge, this is the first time that detailed match data from the NRL has been consolidated into one single database.
 I am currently working on a Flask API to make this data more easily accessible.

+TEST

 ## Team of the Year Analysis